 Find out more about the Government’s key data security policies in the document below:

-Find out more about the data-related provisions in Sections 6 to 8 of the PSGA via this link.
+Click on the link to find out more about the data-related provisions in Sections 6 to 8 of the Public Sector (Governance) Act.

 Data Management by Third Parties of Public Agencies